tarantool/doc/doc/reference/reference_lua/net_box.rst

     :param function old-trigger-function: existing trigger function which will be replaced by trigger-function
     :return: nil or function pointer

-    If the parameters are (nil, old-trigger-function), then the old trigger is deleted.

-    If both parameters are omitted, then the response is a list of existing trigger functions.

-    Details about trigger characteristics are in the :ref:`triggers <triggers-box_triggers>` section.

 .. _net_box-on_disconnect:

 .. function:: net_box.on_disconnect([trigger-function[, old-trigger-function]]){option[s]}])